alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 There are some `docker-compose*.override.yaml` files that are used in development environment.

-For example, `docker-compose.bnss-app.override.yaml` will change the `image` from the production image to a development PHP image and mount a volume for code.
+For example, `docker-compose.bnss-app.override.yaml` will change the `image` from the resultant `ghcr.io` image built by CI pipeline, to a development PHP image and mount a volume for code.

 Why have separate files?
 I hear you ask.
 Well: